 Our Context

-We partner with over 30 schools across four Builsa North communities, supported by the District Ghana Education Service and the Department of Social Welfare.
-Through teacher training, workshops, and essential resources, we help students complete basic education and earn their Basic Education Certificate, improving access to opportunities for work and life.
+We work in partnership with over 30 schools across four communities in the Builsa North District, supported by the District Ghana Education Service and the Department of Social Welfare.

 Why Basic Education?